nf-core/raredisease/docs/output.md

 </details>

-### Rank variants and filtering
+### Filtering and ranking

+#### Filter_vep

+[filter_vep from VEP](https://www.ensembl.org/info/docs/tools/vep/script/vep_filter.html) is used to subset the variants based on a list of HGNC ID:s.
+Typpical use case is that you want to filter your results to only include variants in a predefined set of clinically relevant genes.
+This step is optional and can be disabled by using the flag `--skip_vep_filter`.
+You will always get the complete VCF together with the clinical VCF.

 #### GENMOD

 [GENMOD](https://github.com/Clinical-Genomics/genmod) is a simple to use command line tool for annotating and analyzing genomic variations in the VCF file format.
 GENMOD can annotate genetic patterns of inheritance in vcf:s with single or multiple families of arbitrary size.
-VCF file annotated by GENMOD are further filtered using [filter_vep from VEP](https://www.ensembl.org/info/docs/tools/vep/script/vep_filter.html) to separate clinically relevant variants.
-You can skip the filtering step by setting --skip_vep_filter to true.
+Each variant variant will be asigned a predictded pathogenicity score.
+The score will be given both as a raw score and a normalized score with values between 0 and 1.
+The tags in the INFO field are `RankScore` and `RankScoreNormalized`.
+The score can be configured to fit your annotations and preferences by modifying the score config file.

 <details markdown="1">
 <summary>Output files</summary>

 - `rank_and_filter/`
-  - `<case_id>_clinical_mt.vcf.gz`: file containing clinically relevant mitochondrial SNVs.
+  - `<case_id>_mt_ranked_clinical.vcf.gz`: file containing clinically relevant mitochondrial SNVs.
-  - `<case_id>_clinical_mt.vcf.gz.tbi`: index of the file containing clinically relevant mitochondrial SNVs.
+  - `<case_id>_mt_ranked_clinical.vcf.gz.tbi`: index of the file containing clinically relevant mitochondrial SNVs.
-  - `<case_id>_clinical_snv.vcf.gz`: file containing clinically relevant SNVs (does not include mitochondrial variants).
+  - `<case_id>_mt_ranked_research.vcf.gz`: file containing mitochondrial SNV annotations with their rank scores.
-  - `<case_id>_clinical_snv.vcf.gz.tbi`: index of the file containing clinically relevant SNVs.
+  - `<case_id>_mt_ranked_research.vcf.gz.tbi`: index of the file containing mitochondrial SNV annotations with their rank scores.
-  - `<case_id>_clinical_sv.vcf.gz`: file containing clinically relevant SVs (includes mitochondrial variants).
+  - `<case_id>_snv_ranked_clinical.vcf.gz`: file containing clinically relevant SNVs (does not include mitochondrial variants).
-  - `<case_id>_clinical_sv.vcf.gz.tbi`: index of the file containing clinically relevant SVs.
+  - `<case_id>_snv_ranked_clinical.vcf.gz.tbi`: index of the file containing clinically relevant SNVs.
-  - `<case_id>_ranked_mt.vcf.gz`: file containing mitochondrial SNV annotations with their rank scores.
+  - `<case_id>_snv_ranked_research.vcf.gz`: file containing SNV annotations with their rank scores (does not include mitochondrial variants).
-  - `<case_id>_ranked_mt.vcf.gz.tbi`: index of the file containing mitochondrial SNV annotations with their rank scores.
+  - `<case_id>_snv_ranked_research.vcf.gz.tbi`: index of the file containing SNV annotations with their rank scores.
-  - `<case_id>_ranked_snv.vcf.gz`: file containing SNV annotations with their rank scores (does not include mitochondrial variants).
+  - `<case_id>_sv_ranked_clinical.vcf.gz`: file containing clinically relevant SVs (includes mitochondrial variants).
-  - `<case_id>_ranked_snv.vcf.gz.tbi`: index of the file containing SNV annotations with their rank scores.
+  - `<case_id>_sv_ranked_clinical.vcf.gz.tbi`: index of the file containing clinically relevant SVs.
-  - `<case_id>_ranked_sv.vcf.gz`: file containing SV annotations with their rank scores (includes mitochondrial variants).
+  - `<case_id>_sv_ranked_research.vcf.gz`: file containing SV annotations with their rank scores (includes mitochondrial variants).
-  - `<case_id>_ranked_sv.vcf.gz.tbi`: index of the file containing SV annotations with their rank scores.
+  - `<case_id>_sv_ranked_resarch.vcf.gz.tbi`: index of the file containing SV annotations with their rank scores.

 </details>